 40+ pieces of historic railroad equipment in its collection

-There are diesel-electric and steam locomotives, cabooses, snowplows, trolleys, signs, switches, signals, and other machines around the property currently undergoing restoration, or patiently awaiting their turn.
+There are diesel-electric and steam locomotives, cabooses, snowplows, trolleys, signs, switches, signals, and other machines around the property currently undergoing restoration or patiently awaiting their turn.

 Rochester Subway Car 60

 Rochester Genesee Valley Train Museum is home to the only remaining trolley car from the Rochester Subway, which ceased operation in 1956.
-It was recently re-acquired and volunteers are currently restoring it to its original 1916 condition.
+It was recently re-acquired, and volunteers are restoring it to its original 1916 condition.
 The ultimate goal is to have it fully operational to transport passengers through the museum campus.

 More information about Rochester & Genesee Valley Railroad Museum